 My name is Ina Lasmane, MA, LMFT.
-I work in private practice setting and specialize in individual and couples counseling and psychotherapy.
-I have been practicing as a therapist for 14 years.
-I graduated with a Master’s degree in Counseling and Psychological Services from the University of St. Mary’s in 2002.
+I am a psychotherapist in private practice.
+I feel passionate about helping people struggling with anxiety, depression, trauma/PTSD, phobias, grief & loss, family of origin issues, relationship difficulties, addictions, acculturation, and many other concerns.
+I have been practicing as a psychotherapist since 2002 when I graduated with a Master’s degree in Counseling and Psychological Services from the University of St. Mary’s.

 My approach to counseling is integrative.
 That means I draw from various treatment approaches and tailor those to suit each client’s unique needs.
-I utilize approaches that are evidence based and/or are proven to have positive therapeutic outcomes such EMDR (Eye Movement Desensitization Reprocessing), A.R.T.
-(Accelerated Resolution Therapy), CBT (Cognitive Behavioral Therapy), Art Therapy, TFT (Thought Field Therapy), Mindfulness, and other approaches.
+I utilize approaches that are evidence based and are proven to have positive therapeutic outcomes such Accelerated Resolution Therapy, EMDR (Eye Movement Desensitization Reprocessing), CBT (Cognitive Behavioral Therapy), Art Therapy, TFT (Thought Field Therapy), Mindfulness, and other approaches.

 I offer both short-term and long-term treatment.
 The treatment length is typically difficult to predict.
 Some concerns may require just a few sessions yet others may be long-term.
 The length of your treatment might be determined by the duration and complexity of your concerns, your commitment to treatment, your readiness for change, client-therapist match, and many other complex factors.
 Remember that it may have taken years for your symptoms or problem to manifest, therefore, it will take time to correct the problem.
-I encourage clients to commit to change, practice patience, and take daily or weekly steps toward accomplishing their goals.
+I encourage clients to commit to change, practice patience, and take small daily steps toward accomplishing a larger goal.
 In time you will see your hard work pay off.

 A therapeutic relationship is like any other relationship.
 It is only successful when both parties are engaged and fully participate.
 My part is to conduct treatment and to keep up with new training and research so I can provide you with the most effective methods to resolve your concerns.
 My part will also include billing, case coordination, and other related services.
 Often a preparation on my part is required before each session.